bipplane/ephemeros/README.md

 - A Tailscale/local HTTP target proves the network reachability part without using real private data.
 - watsonx.ai filtering is optional; the main demo works offline with a deterministic local filter.

+## Why This Is Different

+Although MCP database connectors and internal-tool connectors already exist, and IBM Bob can already use MCP when configured properly, the gap that Ephemeros focuses on is narrower and special:

+> How do we let Bob use private enterprise context without giving it broad, persistent access to private systems?

+Here, Ephemeros treats context access as a short-lived security workflow:

+- **Scoped request**: Bob asks for a specific resource such as `quant/rates/bond_yields`.
+- **Purpose-bound access**: each request carries a reason.
+- **Filtered output**: only the relevant schema/context is written locally.
+- **Temporary file**: context lands in `.bob_restricted_context/`, not in the repo.
+- **Cleanup step**: Bob calls `cleanup_context` after use.
+- **Audit-ready metadata**: output includes resource ID, byte count, expiry, and source metadata.

+That is the **moat**: Ephemeros is less about “connect AI to a database” and more about making private context access acceptable for security-conscious teams.

+## Competitive Angle

+Many hackathon projects will show Bob generating code, tests, docs, or a simple UI.
+Those are useful, but common.
+Ephemeros aims at a harder enterprise blocker: Bob cannot write accurate code against systems it cannot see.

+Compared with generic MCP database tools, Ephemeros is more restrictive on purpose.
+It is built around temporary context, explicit cleanup, and narrow resource IDs instead of open-ended querying.

 ## Main Demo

 Use this path for judges: